wakhidnh/PS2LLM/README.md

+For internal HDD please run it from __system partition

 # PS2LLM — Local LLM Inference Engine on PlayStation 2

 PS2LLM is an experimental open-source homebrew engine designed to run quantized language models natively on the Sony PlayStation 2's Emotion Engine (R5900) hardware using a streaming forward-pass architecture.